Introduction

 Write to Zarr and read back

-Now we load the same dataset from its RDS representation, write it to Zarr, and read it back to verify round-trip fidelity.
+Now we write the Seurat object to a new Zarr store and read it back to verify round-trip fidelity.

 rt_path <- file.path(tempdir(), "pbmc_roundtrip.zarr")